Genotek/ClassifyCNV/README.md

 - CNV end position
 - CNV type (DEL or DUP)

+CNVs where the start and end positions are the same are not allowed.
 CNVs on alternative contigs are not evaluated.
 Both hg19 and hg38 coordinates are supported.